shaemclaughlin/datasci_223/exercises/4-classification/README.md

 ```
 ## Observations

 From the classification report, all classes have a high recall score which is promising.
 However, the 'c' class demonstrates lower precision indicating this class is often misclassified.
+I was able to improve the performance of 'c' by increasing the size of the dataset.

 # Classifying Letters as Uppercase/Lowercase